mnguyen0226/coding-interview/src/packages/cpp_data_structures/containers/README.md

-    insert(); // Inserts new elements before the element at the specified position. erase(); // Used to remove elements from a container from the specified position or range. swap(); // Used to swap the contents of one vector with another vector of same type.
+    insert(); // Inserts new elements before the element at the specified position. erase(); // Used to remove elements from a container from the specified position or range. swap(); // Used to swap the contents of one vector with another vector of same type. clear(); // Used to remove all the elements of the vector containers emplace(); // Extends the containers by inserting new element at position. emplace_back(); // Used to insert a new element into the vector container, the new element is added to the end of the vector.
 ```